HMS Vulture (1776): Career

 Two French frigates Astrée (38), commanded by La Pérouse, and Hermione (34), commanded by Latouche Tréville, attacked the convoy.
 The French severely damaged Charlestown, which lost her mainmast and a number of her officers, including Captain Francis Evans.
 The French also significantly damaged Jack, which also lost her captain, and subsequently struck her colors.
 The engagement ended at nightfall.
 Captain Rupert George of Vulture led the damaged escorts into a safe harbor.
 Six French sailors were killed.
 Among the British, Captain Evans and seven sailors were killed, 14 were wounded on Charlestown.
 Vulture had one man killed and two wounded, and Vernon had six killed and seven wounded.

 Engagement at Teller's Point (1780)

 Vulture is famously remembered as the warship upon which American traitor Benedict Arnold escaped.
-But it also brought British spy Major Andre to Haverstraw Bay and later abandoned him there due to an exchange of fire with two American soldiers, John "Jack" Peterson and Moses "George" Sherman.
-The engagement took place at a spot called Teller's Point, known today as Croton Point, on September 21 and 22.
+But it also brought British spy Major Andre to Haverstraw Bay and later abandoned him there due to an exchange of fire with two American soldiers, John "Jack" Peterson and Moses "George" Sherwood The engagement took place at a spot called Teller's Point, known today as Croton Point, on September 21 and 22.
 A plaque commemorating Vulture's battle with American rebels was erected in 1967 and reads "Commemorating the defense of Teller's Point by George Sherwood and Jack Peterson who repulsed the landing of British troops from the "Vulture" September 21, 1780, aiding in the capture of Major Andre."